South Yorkshire Supertram: Proposed developments

-In 2017, the Sheffield City Region invited public consultation on The Sheffield City Region Transport Strategy 2018-2040 policy document (draft for consultation November 2017) in which it was revealed that only 1% of the population used the Supertram network on journeys to work in 2011.
+In 2017, the Sheffield City Region invited public consultation on The Sheffield City Region Transport Strategy 2018–2040 policy document (draft for consultation November 2017) in which it was revealed that only 1% of the population used the Supertram network on journeys to work in 2011.

 The number of passengers on the Supertram network increased from 2 million in the 1994/1995 financial years to over 12 million in the 2016/2017 financial years.

-There are plans to re-route the tram line from behind Sheffield station to where Sheaf Street is currently located as part of a £1.5 billion plan to redevelop the station and surrounding area.
+In March 2020 there were plans to re-route the tram line from behind Sheffield station to Sheaf Street as part of a £1.5 billion plan to redevelop the station and surrounding area.
+It was anticipated that the scheme would be part-funded by the High Speed 2 (Phase 2b east) Sheffield link, cancelled in 2021.

-There are also plans to build a new stop on the Tram Train route outside Magna Science Adventure Centre.

 In April 2022, the Sheffield Green Party unveiled their plans for the system, with extensions planned across South Yorkshire.

+In September 2023, Rotherham Council proposed a new railway station and tram stop in the Parkgate area.

+In March 2024, when the tram was taken back into public ownership, it was revealed that talks were in progress about extending the network to Stocksbridge, Barrow Hill and Chesterfield with an emphasis on the routes serving hospitals.
+At the same time it was announced that the trams and stations would be deep cleaned within 100 days of commencement of public ownership.
+It was also revealed that the tram fleet would undergo refurbishment by 2027 and, subject to government funding, a new fleet of trams would be introduced by 2032.